ljmng7/MacMix/README.md

 ## Notes

-Per-app mixing depends on macOS audio process taps, so apps may appear in the mixer only while they are actively producing output audio.
+- Apps appear in the per-app mixer only while macOS reports that they are actively producing output audio.
+- Per-app volume changes are stored locally and restored when matching apps appear again.